 All About Waxed Pork

-It’s delicious, smoky, and salty and great on its own with fried rice or perfect in a stir fry with almost any kind of vegetable.
+Chinese waxed meat, also known as Chinese New Year pork or Chinese pancetta, is a stronger version of pancetta.
+It’s delicious, smoky, salty, and great on its own with fried rice or perfect in a stir-fry with almost any kind of vegetable.
 It’s a great meat to steam and goes well with garlic sprouts or leeks.
-For most Chinese, every time they see or smell waxed pork, they are reminded of Chinese New Year.
+For most Chinese, every time they see or smell waxed pork, they are reminded of Lunar New Year.

 Waxed Pork Memories